 Is Laser Dentistry Right for my Child?

-If you are interested in our pediatric laser dentistry services, please feel free to schedule an appointment with our Grand Rapids pediatric dentist at 616.942.9840.
+If you are interested in our pediatric laser dentistry services, please feel free to schedule an appointment with our Grand Rapids pediatric dentists at 616.942.9840.
 Mitten Kids Dentistry is dedicated to helping parents make the right oral health decisions for their children.